tribixbite/awesome/README.md

 ## Dart

 *   [ondateta/teta](https://github.com/ondateta/teta) - The open source, AI-powered app builder
-*   [ente-io/ente](https://github.com/ente-io/ente) - 🔒 End-to-end encrypted platform for photos, videos and 2FA secrets.
+*   [ente-io/ente](https://github.com/ente-io/ente) - ✨ End-to-end encrypted cloud for photos, videos and 2FA secrets.
 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.
 *   [sidhant947/Wallet](https://github.com/sidhant947/Wallet) - Wallet is a Flutter project designed to store card information locally on the device, ensuring that the data is secure and cannot be stolen, as the application does not have internet access.
 The app is optimized for efficiency, allowing users to quickly copy card details for transactions.
 *   [TheLastGimbus/GooglePhotosTakeoutHelper](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper) - Script that organizes the Google Takeout archive into one big chronological folder